taktojakuba/niridotfiles-noctalia/README.md

 # Why was this made?
 ## A friend of mine, who was new to Linux and had been using KDE Plasma for a long time, saw my setup and wanted the same thing.
 His exact feedback was “ty zaje**te” (Polish for “this is cool”).
-### Instead of walking him through hours of manual configuration, I wrote this script to automate the setup process.
+### Instead of walking him through manual configuration, I wrote this script to automate the setup process.
 The goal is simple: install and replicate my environment on a fresh machine with minimal tinkering and zero guesswork.